What makes a landing page great – check out these 4 ideas

 A relevant headline that’s concise, brief, and user-oriented can help communicate your offer directly and spur a reaction.
 Follow this up with a short testimonial—possibly a quote from a satisfied client or a number that demonstrates how many users use your product–—and you have a winning formula for a landing page that converts.

-These are just some examples of landing pages that take basic elements and improve on it to boost conversion potential.
+These are just some examples of great landing pages that take basic elements and improve on it to boost conversion potential.
 Review your landing page and see what takeaways from these examples can boost your page.